splace/tensor3/README.md

 **VectorRefs**; array of Vector pointers, with methods to convert to/from Vectors.

-all in typed versions, 64bit float, 32bit float, or fixed precision (int scaled for 3dp) component value types (separate packages).
+all five types available (in separate packages) with components typed as 64bit float, 32bit float, or fixed precision (int scaled for 3dp)

 methods that accept a function and apply in to all etc. (in parallel).